Root Canal Treatment

 Protecting Your Natural Teeth

 If you experience pain in the teeth or gums, swelling or inflammation, or sensitivity in a certain area of your mouth, you may have an infection inside a tooth.
 One option is to remove the tooth.
-However, to help patients avoid costly tooth replacements or the discomfort and risks of a missing tooth, our dental team will likely recommend root canal treatment near you.
+However, to help patients avoid costly tooth replacements or the discomfort and risks of a missing tooth, our dental team will likely recommend root canal treatment.
 This allows us to remove the infected area without removing the tooth from your mouth.
-We offer root canal treatment near you to preserve your natural teeth.
+We offer root canal treatment to preserve your natural teeth.

 What to Expect in a Non-Surgical Root Canal Procedure